centre-for-humanities-computing/web-extractor/README.md

 Provided a list of urls and a set of extraction rules Cmp-extractor loads each url and test each rule against the web page until a rule succeeds or there are no more rules.
-If a rule succeeds the data described in the rules extract method is exported.
+If a rule succeeds the data described in the rule's extract method is exported.

 A set of rules for common CMP's is included as default, but additionally rules can be added and the existing ones can be disabled.